KrishnaAggarwal2003/Computational-Analysis-of-Memory-Load-in-Language-Comprehension/README.md

 **Model Metrics**
 - **R² Score**: Measures how well the predicted values approximate the actual values.
 A score close to 1.0 (100%) indicates that the model captures most of the variance in the target variable, showing strong predictive alignment.
 - **Mean Squared Error (MSE)** and **Mean Absolute Error (MAE)**: Quantify the average prediction error.
-MSE penalizes larger errors more heavily due to squaring, while MAE gives a direct average of the absolute differences.
+MSE penalises larger errors more heavily due to squaring, while MAE gives a direct average of the absolute differences.
 Both are used to assess how closely the model's predictions match the true target values.
 ```
 R² Score: 80.91%
 Mean Squared Error: 8.0970